recreategoods/sd-scripts/docs/train_ti_README-en.md

 ## Generating images with the script in this repository

+## Generating with Image Generation Scripts in This Repository

-Specify the learned embeddings file with the `--textual_inversion_embeddings` option in gen_img_diffusers.py (multiple files allowed).
-Use the filename (without the extension) of the embeddings file in the prompt, and the embeddings will be applied.
+In `gen_img_diffusers.py`, specify the trained embeddings file(s) using the `--textual_inversion_embeddings` option (multiple files can be specified).
+When you use the file name of an embeddings file (without the extension) in the prompt, that embeddings will be applied.